-Best Kinman products in the Musical instrument equipment category
+Best selling Musical instrument equipment from Kinman

-1. Kinman The Scoop Pickup Set (3)
+2. Kinman The Scoop Pickup Set (3)

 The Kinman The Scoop Pickup Set belongs to the so-called Generation 2 series of non-aged sound pickups by Chris Kinman.
 Here, the pickups feature higher magnets and coils.
 Additionally, the often-overlooked slight loss of response and presence that occurs with closely spaced magnets (in the middle and neck positions) has been compensated for.
 It delivers the sound of mid-70s Strat® single coils with a noticeable reduction in low mids.
 The highs are fine, and overall, the tone is not harsh but pleasantly balanced.
 It has a subdued response and is very transparent, open, and almost acoustic-sounding.
 Full in the bass.
 Zero Hum with 3x The Scoop white pickup covers.

-3. Kinman ThickMaster, neck, white (50mm)
+3. Kinman FatMaster, neck, white (50mm)

 Description: Zero Hum pickups for the Jazzmaster by Chris Kinman shine with a very vibrant tone characterized by great dynamics and harmonic nuances.
-Naturally, they are free from the typical noise associated with standard pickups of this type.
+Naturally, they are free from the typical background noise associated with standard pickups of this type.
 Their sound is full-bodied with silky highs and clearly defined mids.
 Never thin or aggressive.
 Neck position pole spread E1-E6: 50 mm (suitable for most American and Japanese Jazzmaster models).

 Zero Hum Single Coil Pickup

-Pole spread: 52.5 mm (bridge position)
+Pole spread: 49.5 mm (neck position)

-Normal improved stagger to suit 7 - 14 uniform radius fretboards including USA Custom Guitar Compound 7-1/4 - 9-1/2
+Normal improved stagger to suit 7 - 14 uniform radius fretboards, including USA Custom Guitar Compound 7-1/4 - 9-1/2.

-8. Kinman Pickup Impersonator MV bridge (1
+5. Kinman Pickup Impersonator MV bridge (1

 The Kinman Pickup Impersonator MV bridge is a high-quality instrument pickup specifically designed for guitars.
 This Zero Hum Single Coil Pickup features a pole spread of 52.5 mm and is ideal for the bridge position.
 It has been designed with an improved stagger design that is perfect for evenly radiused fretboards ranging from 7 to 14 inches, including the USA Custom Guitar Compound from 7-1/4 to 9-1/2.
 The pickup mimics the sound of an original '54 pickup but offers increased dynamics and power, particularly on the E6 string.
 With a slightly milder twang compared to other models in the Impersonator series and balanced mids, this pickup is perfectly suited to reproduce the characteristic sound of the 1960s, as exemplified by Hank Marvin.